There are many ways to make money blogging either as a full time or part-time job

 Understanding, recognising and using target reader demographics is the best way to fine-tune book marketing and book promotion.

 Yes, you can make money by self-publishing ebooks and books

-There are a lot of successful self-publishing authors, but they all treat what they do as a real business.
+There are some successful self-publishing authors, but they all treat what they do as a real business.
 This means doing all the hard work that is absolutely necessary before finally writing and publishing a new title.

 Well before writing they do their market research before deciding on what they will write.
 Then, after writing, hours, days, weeks and even months will be spent on editing and proofreading.

 With the keen knowledge of the target market, there will be a lot of time, and money spent on cover design.
 It will also be meticulous, to make sure the book cover will attract target readers and book buyers.